How to Become a Court Interpreter in 5 Steps

 What Is a Court Interpreter?

 As a court interpreter, you are responsible for helping non-English speaking individuals communicate in a judicial environment.
 You must be fluent in a foreign language, and should also be well versed in both U.S. and international legal systems.
-You might be responsible for interpreting in depositions, arraignments, trials, legal meetings and preliminary hearings.
+You might be responsible for interpreting in depositions, arraignments, trials, legal meetings or preliminary hearings.
 No specific degree is required; however, most court interpreters have a bachelor's degree.

 Step 1: Earn a High School Diploma